ProtossGenius/smcfgs/readme.txt

-such as world/hello
-you can run
+#can only use in linux(centos/ubuntu)
+#install
+go get -u github.com/ProtossGenius/smntools/cmd/smcfg smcfg -get .

+such as compile install vim with a config.(maybe you need remove vim if you installed) you can run:
+$           smcfg -install configs/vim
+or install vim only:
-smcfg -install wrold/hello
+$           smcfg -install programs/vim
 to install it